-Straightpoint’s (SP) world renowned range of loadlinks, used for load monitoring, are split into three distinct categories:
+Crosby Straightpoint’s (SP) world-renowned range of load links, used for load monitoring, is split into three distinct categories:

-SP have designed their wireless loadlinks to not include an integrated display and include a separate non-wireless range that do.
+SP has designed their wireless load links to not include an integrated display and to include a separate non-wireless range that does.

 Here are our reasons why: